 - Routinely review the methodology to ensure it continues to represent a reasonable basis for distributing costs.
 The methodology should be updated if it is determined that it no longer represents a reasonable distribution of costs.

 - Review estimated allocations on a routine basis.
 If a cost has been allocated based on an estimate, that cost can be reallocated - if needed - using a cost transfer.
-Ensure that reallocations are completed promptly so that accurate costs are recorded on the appropriate funding source within 90 days, per UW policy, of the original expense posting date.
+Ensure that reallocations are completed promptly so that accurate costs are recorded on the appropriate funding source within 90 days, per GIM 15, of the original expense posting date.

 - Update allocations when a funding source is no longer available or a new source has been added.
 The methodology should not change unless it no longer provides a reasonable representation of the benefit provided.